traffordDataLab/spatial_data/council_defined/README.md

 | South | Altrincham, Bowdon, Broadheath, Hale, Hale Barns & Timperley South, Timperley Central, Timperley North |
 | West | Bucklow-St Martins, Davyhulme, FLixton, Urmston |

 The latest version of these geographies can be found within the 2023 folder.
 Previous versions are located in the root of council_defined and in the 2022 folder.

-Other folders within council_defined contain additional custom geographies.
+## Trafford Creative Clusters
+These have been created as part of the Cultural Transformation work and link to the "Culture, sport and heritage for everyone" priority defined in the Trafford Corporate Plan ["Our Trafford, Our Future 2024-27"](https://www.trafford.gov.uk/about-your-council/strategies-plans-and-policies/Corporate-Plan/Corporate-Plan-2024-27.pdf).
+The initial clusters were defined in 2024 and then revised in 2025.